 During the planning stage, warehouse managers need their system to identify containers with pallet exchange relationships, calculate the minimum number of doors at the docking area and the minimum amount of time required to complete the day’s cross-docking operation, and more.

 Once managers have identified their cross-docking needs, they need to quickly schedule workers (based on order volumes) as well as schedule specific doors at the dock.
 They’ll need to be able to adapt to changes in real time, especially when there’s a shipping delay that affects worker scheduling.

 Finally, technology is required to coordinate all of the moving parts involved in a cross-docking operation.
 You don’t want a process designed for efficiencies to introduce bottlenecks instead.

-If you anticipate serious growth over the next few years, and believe cross-docking will be a valuable WMS feature, then you should consider adding it to your list of WMS requirements.
+If you anticipate serious growth over the next few years, and believe cross-docking will be a valuable feature, then you should consider adding it to your list of warehouse management system features.

 Your inventory management processes and systems must keep up with your warehouse’s growth.
 An inventory management system that lags behind your warehouse’s growth will throw a wrench into your success.

-To this end, consider whether it’s worth investing in advanced inventory management functionalities.
+To this end, consider whether it’s worth investing in advanced inventory management features.

 At minimum, mobile scanners should be a key component of your WMS requirements list.
 This will allow your workers to instantly capture the location of goods.
 It also limits inventory data errors and ensures you have full visibility over your stock.